The

 Since more than twenty years have passed since this office lastserved Pennsylvanians, some data is more readily available than others.
 It is the goal of this office to connect you with the best data source as quickly as possible (including occasional direction to sources outside of this office).
 This page is ever evolving, so watch for updates and new products that will be available through the Pennsylvania State Climatologist.

 Kyle Imhoff joined the Pennsylvania State Climate Office in August 2011 and became Pennsylvania State Climatologist in July 2016.
-Kyle is a research assistant and instructor at Penn State University.
+Kyle is an assistant research professor at Penn State University.
 He teaches courses in weather forecasting and applied climatology, and his research interests include applied climatology, synoptic meteorology, numerical weather prediction, and weather risk.
 Kyle also serves as the local manager for the Penn State team in the WxChallenge national collegiate forecasting competition.
 Kyle is currently a member of the American Association of State Climatologists.

 Prior to joining the Climate Office team, Kyle focused on weather forecasting and assisted in producing winter weather forecasts for the Pennsylvania Department of Transportation in District 2.
 Kyle also worked as a research assistant at the University of Alaska Fairbanks in the summer of 2010 where he studied marine boundary layer cloud evolution.